SesSic/MobileRobotAssistantNLPROS2/README.md

 ## Data Availability

-The experimental data supporting the results of this study are available upon reasonable request from the corresponding author: saucapina2@indoamerica.edu.ec / sebaaucaaa@gmail.com
+The experimental data supporting the results of this study are available upon reasonable request: saucapina2@indoamerica.edu.ec / sebaaucaaa@gmail.com

 ---